Head of Department: Professor Richard McAvoy

 Three credits.
 Two class periods and one 2-hour laboratory.
-Taught jointly with SAPL 230.
+Taught with SAPL 230.
 Not open for credit to graduate students.
 Rackliffe

 Turfgrass irrigation systems, principles of hydraulics, irrigation components, design, installation and repair.
 Students will design irrigation systems for various turf areas.
 Field trips and fieldwork will be required.

 Two credits.
 Two hour class periods.
-Taught jointly with SAPL 240.
+Taught with SAPL 240.
 Not open for credit to graduate students.
 Rackliffe

 Topics include human resource information, communication skills, turfgrass pesticide laws and compliance, labor laws and compliance, bid specifications, resume writing, interviewing, golf course management structures, business ethics, and benefits of professional association membership.
 Guest lecturers include industry professionals and representatives.